 - (i) in connection with a bona fide invitation to a person to enter into an underwriting agreement with respect to the shares or debentures; or - (ii) in relation to shares or debentures or other securities which were not offered to the public. - 208.
-If any person acts in contravention of the provisions of sub-section 207(b), he shall be liable to a fine of 10,000,000 kyats.
+If any person acts in contravention of the provisions of sub-section 207(b), he shall be liable to a fine not exceeding 200 penalty units.